 Performance displayed represents past performance which is no guarantee of future results.
 Investment returns and principal value will fluctuate so that when shares are redeemed, they may be worth more or less than original cost.
 Returns reflect the reinvestment of all dividends.
 Current performance may be lower or higher than the performance data quoted.

 * Share class with load.
 Class A and Class C shares with load performance shown reflects maximum sales charges or contingent deferred sales charges (CDSC) as applicable.
-Class A shares have a maximum sales charge of 4.75% except for the following funds: Diversified Income (4%), Floating Rate Strategies (3%), High Yield (4%), Investment Grade Bond (4%), Limited Duration (2.25%), Macro Opportunities (4%), Municipal Income (4%), and Total Return Bond (4%).
+Class A shares have a maximum sales charge of 4.75% except for the following funds: Diversified Income (4%), Floating Rate Strategies (3%), High Yield (4%), Investment Grade Bond (4%), Limited Duration (2.25%), Macro Opportunities (4%), Municipal Income (4%), Total Return Bond (4%), and Ultra Short Duration Fund (no sales charge).
 Class C-shares have a maximum CDSC of 1% for shares redeemed within 12 months of purchase.

 |Fund||Ticker||Share Class||YTD||1 Yr||3 Yrs||5 Yrs||10 Yrs||SI||Gross Expense Ratio||Net Expense Ratio||Inception Date|